 Requesting and Adjusting Certification of VA Benefits

-If you wish to use VA education benefits, you must follow these instructions each registration period (Fall, Spring, Summer) to request certification of enrollments with UMUC:
+If you wish to use VA education benefits, you must follow these instructions each registration period (Fall, Spring, Summer) to request certification of enrollments with UMGC:

-Once submitted, the certification form will notify the UMUC VA office of the intent to use VA benefits for the current term.
+Once submitted, the certification form will notify the UMGC VA office of the intent to use VA benefits for the current term.
 This form is not sent to the VA office in Buffalo.